barrelorgandiscovery/virtualbookplayer/README.md

 Key features :
 - Play Midi file only (for the moment)
 - Send panic, or notes off on all channels, when starting / stoping playing
-- Add element to playlist using a number + enter key
+- Add files to current playlist using a number + enter key
+- revoke a file in the list
+- skip current play file
-- View the play
+- View the play (piano roll)
-- Clear View of the music folder
+- Large treeview of the music folder files
 - Adjust zoom factor for touch and far away reading

 Typical setup :